Mint and transfer the NFT#

 View function#

 Now check the current state of the cis2-nft token contract by invoking view function.
-The schema file you created in the build step is important here, because concordium-client

 Your result will be similar to what is shown below where the user is the owner of the token with ID 00000111.

 You are going to invoke the tokenMetadata function from your contract.
 It accepts parameters as a vector.
-(See the function fn contract_token_metadata()).
-To give a list of the tokenIDs create another JSON file and call it as token-ids.json
+(See the function fn contract_token_metadata()

-and add your tokenID(s) as a vector.
+and add your tokenID(s) as a vector, so the content of the token-ids.json

 ["00000111"]